devutnia/devutnia/README.md

 Sadly, there is no personal approach in corporations.
 They advertise it on their websites and they talk about it on their onboardings, but when push comes to shove, there is no personal approach, because managers are stuck in a rat race.
 There is a long line of people between what the company wants and what employees get, so how can it ever get personal?

 #### I am a big boy now!
-The revelation of lack of personal approach freed me from the corporate ladder's chains.
+The revelation about the lack of personal approach freed me from the corporate ladder's chains.
 Going unemployed ($200 a month - state funded) for 4 months before finding my first internship and then starting an IT company 2 years later was the single best decision in my life.
 Turns out, all I needed was a bit of creative space coming from me being my own boss and a bit of responsibility for my own decisions.
 I became a CTO of an open-science startup with only 11 months of experience (now, thinking back on it, it was a huge mistake - **don't ever use juniors to lead your IT project unsupervised!**).

 ![](https://media.giphy.com/media/iOQXDQUqI0gdq/giphy.gif)